boxdox/square-fit-image/README.md

 ---

 ### Prerequisites
 You must have PIL or Pillow installed.
-To install it using pip, use the code below
+To install it using pip, use the code below:
 ```
 pip install pillow
 ```